The map displays more than 800 buildings and urban artifacts that are part of Sofia's tangible cultural heritage.

 Exploring mobility patterns in Melbourne by analizing open data from the city's pedestrian counting system.

-The Academy is an online learning platform covering topics in urban informatics, web mapping and data science.
+Online learning platform covering topics in urban informatics, web mapping and data science.

 It seems that your browser does not support WebGL.
 Please, make sure you're using a modern browser (Chrome, Firefox, IE 11+) and WebGL is enabled.